It’s the End of the World as We Know It: The Pandemic & Higher Education’s Response

 To save as many schools as possible, the industry needs that level of obsession.
 If not, the lyrics to the R.E.M. rock ballad might come true—it may be “the end of the world as we know it.”

-Please review the Related Thoughtware below and reach out to your BKD Trusted Advisors™ and higher education leaders, or use the Contact Us form below, to discuss tools and approaches to planning this summer.
+Please review the Related Thoughtware below and reach out to your BKD Trusted Advisors™ and higher education leaders, or use the Contact Us form below, to discuss tools and approaches to planning this summer, including how you may benefit from BKD’s financial sustainability services.
 We are here to help.